SolarForce L2M and L2C P60 Host Review, and Solarforce Drop-In Review

 What I don’t like

-There’s not much to not like!
+There’s not much not to like!

 Notes

-• This light was provided by Me for review.
+• This light was provided by me for review.
 I was not paid to write this review.

 • This content originally appeared at zeroair.org.
 Please visit there for the best experience!